AI Use Cases/Law Firms

 Why Generic Tools Fail

-Generic programmatic platforms - Google Marketing Platform, The Trade Desk, Simpli - treat law firms as commodity advertisers.
+Generic programmatic platforms - Google Marketing Platform, The Trade Desk, Simpli.fi - treat law firms as commodity advertisers.
 They lack legal-specific compliance logic, don't integrate with matter management systems to validate audience data against conflict-of-interest rules, and can't map campaign performance back to partner utilization or associate leverage metrics that actually drive firm economics.

 The AI Solution